#1 Masaaki Yuasa at his best

 #3 Godly interference

 Our main character isn’t entirely alone in his struggles.
 After all, time doesn’t just magically rewind itself for any old college student.
 Several unusual people, who may or may not be divine creatures, are actively involved in his life.
 However, it is unclear if these entities are as helpful as they present themselves.
 Perhaps they are merely toying with our protagonist.

 Alongside a God of matchmaking and a price-gouging fortune teller, the most interesting cast member is Ozu.
 In each arc, Ozu becomes the protagonist’s only friend by offering easy ways out of whatever predicament he stumbled into.
 For example, combating the film club’s president by exposing his perversion and abuse of power through film.
 It’s never clear if Ozu is a well-intentioned friend that nevertheless steers the protagonist from the right path, a deliberate saboteur, a romantic rival or maybe even a romantic interest himself.
 I found the character utterly fascinating.

 The story is as much about our unnamed friend trying to attain the life he desires, as it is about figuring out the true intentions of all his bizarre acquaintances.

 It’s well-recorded by now that I like anime & manga that tap into the storytelling potential of sexuality.
 While it’s not an overly-prominent theme within Tatami Galaxy, the main character is still a frustrated virgin looking to get his first hint of romance.

-Several episodes deal with his inexperience in love, such as one awkward storyline where he thinks he might have a shot with an older girl, only to get scared and hide out in a toilet when the opportunity finally arises.
-There is also a real doll character who plays a prominent role in several episodes, which often explore questions relating to whether it is possible or even healthy to love something truly inanimate.
+Several episodes deal with his inexperience in love.
+For example, in one awkward storyline he believes he might have a shot with an older girl, only to get scared and hide out in a toilet when the opportunity finally arises.
+There is also a real doll character who plays a prominent role in several episodes.
+These often explore questions relating to whether it is possible or even healthy to love something truly inanimate.